Never Mind (Duke the Deaf Dog Series)

 The story idea was inspired by a friend named Chris Grassmeyer who’s the mother of four sons, one of whom, Max, is Deaf.
 Like any mom, she wanted to include all of her children in her family’s everyday life.

 If someone in your family experiences deafness or hearing loss, you know that often people don’t take the time to repeat something they’ve said, or to sign or speak face to face so that they can understand you better.
 If you have a story of this happening to you or your family and you want to share it, please comment below.
 Or maybe you made a similar house rule to the one in the book.
-You can comment in English or ASL and I’d truly love to see your experiences.
+You can comment in English or ASL and I’d truly love to see your experiences and (with your permission), share them with other readers.

 Kelly Brakenhoff is the author of 15 books and a seasoned ASL interpreter.
 She splits her writing energy between two series: cozy mysteries set on a college campus and children’s books featuring Duke the Deaf Dog.